dreamgrove/dreamgrove/content/balance/Raidbots-Guide.md

 </div>

 Before beginning to properly sim on raidbots we will need the addon "Simulationcraft".
 This can be downloaded from the following link:
-After you downloaded the addon, you can go into the game and type the following into your chat:
+<br>After you downloaded the addon, you can go into the game and type the following into your chat:

 ```
 /simc
 ```

 This will give you a "simc string" that contains a snapshot of your character that can be used in raidbots.
 The string can later be modified, but for now we will be using the base one in order to simulate our character on the following site: https://www.raidbots.com/simbot
-The raidbots website is a frontend for the original Simulationcraft application.
+<br>The raidbots website is a frontend for the original Simulationcraft application.
 It is way easier to use than the application and thus this guide will only cover raidbots and not the simc application.

 Any other addons that have to do with sims such as AskMrRobot or Pawn are NOT recommended.